 You can also click and drag to resize them while visualizing the value that is being edited:

-- Hold Shift/⇧ while dragging to change the value of opposite sides uniformly.
+- Hold Shift/⇧ while dragging to change the value of opposite sides evenly.

-- Hold Alt/⌥ while dragging to change the value of all sides uniformly.
+- Hold Alt/⌥ while dragging to change the value of all sides evenly.

 Get code and specifications

 Designing with Flex Layout generates ready for production code.
 Select the flex board or its inner elements and then open the Inspect tab to obtain its properties, detailed info and raw code.

 Flex Layout basic examples